DETAILED ACTION

 Claim(s) 1, 4, and 6-8 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Hiscocks et al. US 20150114059 A1 (hereinafter Hiscocks).

-In regards to claim 1, as best understood in light of previous 112 rejections, Hiscocks teaches a lock core for a pin tumbler lock, including a body (119), one or more side bars (at least one of 126), a keyway (164), and tumbler pins (some of 122) located in bores (120) in the body, the or each side bar being adapted in a projecting position to project from the outside of the lock core (such as in fig 4), and in a released position to be received into the core when a correctly coded key is inserted into the keyway and engages the tumbler pins (para 34), wherein the body includes a retention component (see reference image 1), separately formed and including engagement features to retain the or each side bar when it is/they are in the projecting position (at least as they retain 128, note fig 1) and wherein the retention component includes one or more of said bores and corresponding additional tumbler pins (see reference image 1).
+In regards to claim 1, Hiscocks teaches a lock core for a pin tumbler lock, including a body (119), one or more side bars (at least one of 126), a keyway (164), and tumbler pins (some of 122) located in bores (120) in the body, each of the one or more side bars being adapted in a projecting position to project from the outside of the lock core (such as in fig 4), and in a released position to be received into the core when a correctly coded key is inserted into the keyway and engages the tumbler pins (para 34), wherein the lock core further includes a retention component (see reference image 1), separately formed from the body and including engagement features to retain each of the one or more side bars when it is/they are in the projecting position (at least as they retain 128, note fig 1) and wherein the retention component further includes one or more further bores and corresponding additional tumbler pins (see reference image 1) which must be operatively engaged by the correctly coded key in order for each of the one or more side bars to be received into the lock core (para 34).

 PNG